 Introduction to Milford, Connecticut

 Milford, Connecticut, in New Haven county, is 58 miles NE of New York, New York.
 The city is conveniently located inside the Bridgeport metropolitan area.
-There are an estimated 52,305 people in Milford.

 English settlers purchased the land on which Milford stands today from Ansantawae, the chief of the Paugussets.
 These English settlers were originally residents of New Haven Colony.
 Industries that developed in this region included farming, oystering and shipbuilding.
 Later, Milford also became a popular beach resort.
 It was incorporated as a city in 1959.

 - Firehouse Art Gallery